 Students will also receive a Reading Log at the beginning of the month, starting in September, and this must be handed in at the end of each month indicating the books (and their genres) read by your child.
 The Reading Log must be fully completed by the child on time and signed by a parent to be accepted.
 There will be a separate letter and a sample Reading log sent home this week to explain this in more detail.

 Homework is collected each day.
 Parents, please be sure your child places all homework in his/her homework folder and that you sign each assignment before it is returned to school.
 Graded papers will be sent home regularly.
 PLEASE review all graded papers with your child.
 If your child consistently misses homework assignments and/or hands in overdue work, you will be notified by phone, email, or a note home.
-Parents, it is your responsibility to check the CPS Parent Portal for Gradebook.
+Parents, it is your responsibility to check the CPS Aspen Parent Portal for Gradebook.
 You will be able to access your child’s grades, check to see if he/she is missing assignments, and you can call/email me anytime if you have questions.
 Please don’t wait until progress report and report card time to start checking Gradebook.
-There is a link to the CPS Parent Portal on our classroom website.
-You may use the same log-in information that you used in 2nd grade to check your child’s grades.
-We will be sending home a copy of that information to parents only once at the beginning of the year; please hang onto to it because teachers do not retain a copy of parents’ log-ins.
+There is a link to the CPS Aspen Parent Portal on our classroom website.
+We will be sending home a copy of log-in instructions to parents at the beginning of the year; please hang onto to it; you will need it throughout the year.

 Please feel free to contact me at school (note, email, or phone call) if you have any questions or concerns regarding homework, tests, etc…